koenieee/Grocy-Picnic/README.md

 - - E.g. with webcam and vision algorithm
 - - Or always use the order as stock resupply and when selecting a recipe, consume everything from that recipe
 - Order food via Google Assistant to add to picnic basket
+- Maybe also add other supermarkets one day.
+  For example if you buy in the Albert Heijn and scan your bonus card, you can retrieve the order and also add this to grocy.
+So no manual input for products...

 # Product Data Picnic -> Grocy
 - picnic ID (userfield)